Find Affordable College Courses

 100% Women

 The 13th most popular school in the country for behavioral aspects of health majors who are seeking their bachelor's degree is Wayne State University.
-The average in-state tuition for full-time undergraduates is $13,532 per year, while in-state graduate students, on average, pay $16,920 per year.
-The behavioral aspects of health program at Wayne State University awarded 2 bachelor's degrees during the 2020-2021 school year.
-About 100% of this group were women, and 50% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $13,660 per year, while in-state graduate students, on average, pay $18,301 per year.
+During the most recent year for which we have data, 2 people received their bachelor's degree in behavioral aspects of health from Wayne State.
+About 100% of this group were women, and 20% were students from an underrepresented racial-ethnic group.

 Below are some popular majors that are similar to behavioral aspects of health that offer bachelor’s degrees.